With Unbounce’s Mailchimp integration, you can send your leads directly into your Mailchimp account!

-- A lead-gen landing page to collect your new subscriber’s email addresses
+- A lead-gen landing page to collect your visitor's email addresses,

 Integrating MailChimp with Your Unbounce Landing Page

 - Log in to the Unbounce Conversion Intelligence™ Platform.